Several types of columns are used in building construction, the effective depth of a column is at least 3 times its lateral dimension.

 Generally, L-shaped columns are used in the corners of the boundary wall and have similar characteristics like rectangular or square column.

 T-shaped columns are used in the bridges based on the design requirements on large scale construction.

-Followings are varieties of columns based on the shape:
+Followings are types of columns based on the shape:

-This type of column normally constructed from reinforced concrete.
-Longitudinal reinforcements are closely restricted throughout the tie reinforcement.
+This tied column is normally constructed from reinforced concrete, while longitudinal reinforcements are closely restricted throughout the tie reinforcement.

 If the ties are placed too far, the column will experience the shear failure and intersection between the ties.

 It is estimated that 95% of all columns in buildings are tied columns.